Order Welcome Kit

 Emerald

-Step-cut lines with a calm, editorial look.
+Step-cut lines with a refined look.

 Oval